nf-core/test-datasets/README.md

 The folders are structured in a similar way, with any genome-specific files in `genome` (e.g. fasta, gtf, ...) and technology specific raw-data files in the `illumina`, `nanopore`, `pacbio`, `hic` and `cooler` subfolders whenever available.
 `Genomics` contains all typical data required for genomics modules, such as fasta, fastq and bam files.
 Every folder in `genomics` corresponds to a single organism.
 For every data file, a short description about how this file was generated is available either in this description or in the respective subfolder.

+### imaging

+The imaging folder contains data related to the analysis of highly-multiplexed imaging data, such as image preprocessing, cell segmentation, signal quantification and others.
+The files are organized by their respective data type.

+- h5: image files in HDF5 format
+- ilp: ilastik specific project files
+- ome-tiff: OME-TIFF image files
+- tiff: TIFF image files

 ### pangenomics

 The pangenomics folder contains subfolders for all organisms for which test data is available.
 At the moment, there is one organism available: